 I’d like to focus on something I think would really positively impact society and professional care workers, for reasons I’ll explain: the creation of a Royal College of Care Workers.

 Why is care work so important?

 Christie Watson, nurse and author, wrote about the importance of seeing the whole person, rather than just “treating the numbers” — appreciating that getting Mrs Watson’s sodium levels and heart rate down to “baseline” is just part of the picture, and sometimes not even the most important part to Mrs Watson herself.
-Care workers are there, day in, day out (sometimes multiple visits a day) providing the type of relationship-centred, qualitative care that numbers are at times a bit redundant for.
-It may be a little reductive to put it this way, but if good health care provides good health, good social care can provide quality of life.
-We need to be publicly, vocally supporting and developing those who provide it.
+Care workers are there, day in, day out (sometimes multiple visits a day) providing the type of relationship-centred, qualitative care that numbers are, at times, a bit redundant for.
+It may be a little reductive to put it this way, but if good health care provides good health, good social care can provide good quality of life.
+We need to be publicly and vocally supporting and developing those who provide it.